wishzx/wishzx.github.io/content/mentoring.md

 author = "GG"
 +++

-I offer private mentoring to people passionate about computer science in my free time, required some basic knowledge of programming.
+In my free time I offer private mentoring to people passionate about computer science; required some basic knowledge of programming and being motivated.
 \
 \
 \